 Data protection guidance

-Guidance for professionals and practitioners from the Ministry of Justice on the application of the Data Protection Act 1998, including:
+Guidance from the Ministry of Justice on the application of the Data Protection Act 1998, including:

 - Undertaking privacy impact assessments: The Data Protection Act 1998